YoungjooL1324/citySort/README.md

 2. cities_latitude.txt, which cities by their latitude
 3. cities_population.txt, which ordered cities by their population

-Lastly, using a graphics panel, I created an animation which would pinpoint the cities on a globe map in the order they appeared in the text file called in
+Lastly, using a graphics panel, I created an animation which would pinpoint the cities on a globe map in the order they appeared in the text file called in.